marcovtwout/yii-environment/README.md

 If you want to customize this class or its config and modes, extend it! (see [ExampleEnvironment.php](ExampleEnvironment.php))

+## Requirements

+Tested on Yii 1.1.8 - 1.1.14, should work on all versions.

 ## Installation

 1. Put the yii-environment directory in `protected/extensions/`